opf/openproject/docs/system-admin-guide/authentication/ldap-authentication/README.md

 keywords: ldap authentication
 ---

-# Manage LDAP Authentication
+# Manage LDAP connections

 > **Note**: In order to be able to access the administration panel and manage LDAP authentication you need to be a system admin.

-To see the list of all available LDAP (Lightweight Directory Access  Protocol) authentications navigate to - > *Administration* and select *-> Authentication* -> *LDAP Authentication* from the menu on the left.
-You will see the list of all available authentications already created.
+To see the list of all available LDAP (Lightweight Directory Access  Protocol) authentications navigate to - > *Administration* and select *-> Authentication* -> *LDAP connections* from the menu on the left.
+You will see the list of all available connections already created.

-## Add a new LDAP authentication
+## Add a new LDAP connection

-To create a new LDAP authentication click on the respective icon.
+To create a new LDAP connection, click on the respective icon.

 ![Sys-admin_ldap-authentication](Sys-admin_ldap-authentication.png)